ZeroStudMuffin/CEA2/README.md

   returns an error, the provided message is shown instead of a generic failure.
  - A **Debug mode** checkbox on the main screen launches Bin Locator with sending disabled.
-Additional **Show OCR** and **Show Crop** buttons reveal raw text with bounding box heights and a blue-tinted crop preview for troubleshooting.
+Additional **Show OCR** and **Show Crop** buttons reveal raw text with bounding box heights. **Show Crop** loads the saved refined image so users can verify the detection area.
  - Batch Binning is enabled by default, allowing multiple captures before assigning a bin.
 An **Add Item** button saves each roll/customer pair and a **Show Items** dialog lists them. **Send Record** uploads all queued items at